 It is the purpose of the Houston County Board of Education to operate each school in a manner that will provide an orderly process of education and that will provide for the welfare and safety of all students who attend the schools within the district.
-In accordance with that purpose, the Board of Education has adopted a policy which requires all schools to adopt codes of conduct which require students to conduct themselves at all times in order to facilitate a learning environment for themselves and other students.
+In accordance with that purpose, the Board of Education has adopted a policy, which requires all schools to adopt codes of conduct.
+Students are required to follow the Code of Conduct at all times in order to facilitate a positive learning environment for themselves and other students.
 These standards for behavior require students to respect each other and school district employees, to obey student behavior policies adopted by the Board and to obey student behavior rules established at each school within the district.

-The school's primary goal is to educate, not to punish; however, when the behavior of an individual student comes in conflict with the rights of others, corrective actions may be necessary for the benefit of that individual and the school as a whole.
+A school's primary goal is to educate, not to punish; however, when the behavior of an individual student comes in conflict with the rights of others, corrective actions may be necessary for the benefit of that individual and the school as a whole.
 Accordingly, students shall be governed by policies, regulations and rules set forth in the Code of Conduct.

-The student code of conduct shall be distributed to each student and the student's parents or guardians during the first week of school and upon enrollment of each new student.
-The parents shall be requested to sign an acknowledgment of the receipt of the code of conduct and return promptly the acknowledgment to the school.
-The student code of conduct shall be available in the school office and each classroom.
+The student Code of Conduct shall be distributed to each student and the student's parents or guardians during the first week of school and upon enrollment of each new student.
+Parents shall be requested to sign an acknowledgment of the receipt of the Code of Conduct and return promptly the acknowledgment to the school.
+The student Code of Conduct shall be available in each school office and each classroom.